 Making an application

-Your application must be submitted on-line no later than 1pm on the 25 January 2023.
-Applications will be considered by the HTA Funding Committee at its meeting in March 2023.
+Your application must be submitted online no later than 1pm on the 24 January 2024.
+Applications will be considered by the HTA Funding Committee at its meeting in March 2024.

 Guidance notes and supporting information for HTA Programme applications are available.